Herdubreid/simple-ab/docs/how-to.md

   imports: [
     IonicModule.forRoot(MyApp)
     E1ServiceModule,
-    StoreModule.provideStore({ server: serverAction }, initialServerState),
+    StoreModule.provideStore({ server: serverAction }, { server: initialServerState }),
     StoreDevtoolsModule.instrumentOnlyWithExtension()
   ],
 ```

-The E1 Service Module is now ready to be used by the apps components.
+The E1 Service Module is now ready to be used by the app's components.

 ## Verify AIS availability
 Before calling the Address Book, it's a good idea to validate the Url we've been given.